Quantum linear system algorithm with optimal queries to initial state preparation: Multiplicative approximation of success probabilities

 Our algorithm proceeds by applying quantum signal processing to the quantum walk operator.
 Specifically, assume that the coefficient matrix is block encoded as $\frac{A}{\alpha_A}=G^\dagger O_AG$ for some isometry $G$.
 Then, the quantum walk operator is defined by $W=\left(2GG^\dagger-I\right)O_A$.
 In \append{qubitization}, we give a self-contained exposition of the qubitization result~\cite{Low2016Qubitization} linking a block encoding to its walk operator.
-In particular, we prove the following spectrum correspondence: if the input block encoding has the spectral decomposition
+In particular, we have the following spectrum correspondence: if the input matrix has the spectral decomposition

 then the walk operator has the corresponding spectral decomposition

 when restricted to $\mathbf{Im}\left(GG^\dagger\right)+\mathbf{Im}\left(O_AGG^\dagger O_A^\dagger\right)$, where

 Note that we have omitted the degenerate $1$-dimensional subspaces in qubitization, because all our eigenvalues satisfy $\abs{\frac{\lambda_u}{\alpha_A}}<1$ following the rescaling assumption at the beginning of this subsection.